foxmask/django-th/README.rst

 Once the module is installed, go to the admin panel and activate the service you want.

-Currently there are 4 services, Evernote, Pocket, RSS and Twitter.
+Currently there are 5 services, Evernote, Pocket, RSS, Trello and Twitter.

 .. image:: http://foxmask.info/public/trigger_happy/th_admin_evernote_activated.png